Gobind Behari Lal

 Gobind Behari Lal was an Indian-American journalist and independence activist.
 A relative and close associate of Lala Har Dayal, he joined the Ghadar Party and participated in the Indian independence movement.
 He arrived the United States on a scholarship to study at the University of California, Berkeley.
 Later, he worked as a science editor for the Hearst Newspapers.
-In 1937, he became the first Indian to win the Pulitzer Prize.
+In 1937, he became the first Indian and Asian to win the Pulitzer Prize.

 Early life

 Gobind Behari Lal was born to Bishan Lal, the Governor of the Bikaner princely state.
 His mother's name was Jagge Devi.
 He obtained B.Sc. and M.A. degrees from the Punjab University at Lahore.
 He served as an assistant professor at the University from 1909 to 1912.

 Lal was the cousin of the Indian nationalist Lala Har Dayal's wife, and participated in the Indian independence movement.
 Har Dayal set up the Guru Govind Singh Sahib Educational Scholarship to encourage Indian students to gain scientific education.
 Lal began attending the University of California, Berkeley in 1912 on this scholarship.
 He completed his postgraduate education there.